serwist/serwist/.changeset/tasty-dancers-thank.md

 ---
-"@serwist/sw": major
+"serwist": major
 ---

 refactor(sw): removed support for string handlers in `registerRuntimeCaching`

-- `@serwist/sw.registerRuntimeCaching` no longer supports string handlers, such as `"NetworkFirst"`, `"NetworkOnly"`, `"CacheFirst"`, etc. You should migrate to passing `@serwist/sw/strategies` instances yourself.
+- `serwist.Serwist.runtimeCaching` no longer supports string handlers, such as `"NetworkFirst"`, `"NetworkOnly"`, `"CacheFirst"`, etc. You should migrate to passing `serwist/strategies` instances yourself.

 - I believe that by supporting this, a relic of GenerateSW, we are simply adding unwarranted complexity to the codebase.